karatayev/nosql-project/README.md

 `npm start`

-`npm run scrape` starts the book data scraper
+`npm run scraper` starts the book data scraper
 It is possible that you need a Google Books API Key for acquiring many books.
 To get an API key look at https://developers.google.com/books/docs/v1/using and search for the headline "Acquiring and using an API key".
 Add the key to your .env file.